ccyip/docker-taype/README.md

 | `case` with tilde and subscript | use `#` and prefixed by `~` | the leaky case analysis function, e.g., in Fig. 11 is `~case#list` |
 | `if` with tilde | `~case#bool` | e.g., in Fig. 13 (a) |

-We should explain the discrepancy about `if` with tilde a bit more.
-In the actual implementation of OIL, we do not treat boolean as a builtin type but another ADT, so the leaky version of the elimination (case analysis) of boolean is `~case#bool` instead of `~if`.
+We need to explain the discrepancy about `if` with tilde in a bit more detail.
+The actual implementation of OIL does not treat boolean as a builtin type but another ADT, so the leaky version of the elimination (case analysis) of boolean is `~case#bool` instead of `~if`.
 In addition, the order of its branches are swapped (as we consider `False` the first constructor and then `True`), and we